 IHS is based on Apache HTTP Server, however, tweaked by IBM to support enterprise applications and maintenance support.
 It holds very less market share in web server world but still widely used with WebSphere Application Server.

-Default IHS configuration supply much sensitive information, which can help hacker to prepare for an attack and interrupt business operation.
+Default IHS configuration supply much sensitive information, which can help hackers to prepare for an attack and interrupt business operations.
 As an administrator, you should be aware of hardening the IHS configuration to secure the web applications.

 Few things: –

 - You have IHS installed on Linux environment if not, you can refer installation guide here.